 To get the most from this small Central American nation that blends azure seas, mist-shrouded highlands and snaking rivers with pristine tropical wilderness, you need to be in the right hands.
 A&K hands.
 We use the very best guides with fabulous local knowledge, and enviable contacts, along with top-notch 4WD vehicles - you'll thank us on wilder roads - and offer seamless travel to surrounding countries.

-Take an Abercrombie & Kent luxury Panama holiday in 2014 or 2015 and you'll explore the pristine San Blas Archipelago on the Caribbean coast, whose white powder beaches come with translucent lagoons and waving palms.
+Take an Abercrombie & Kent luxury Panama holiday in 2015, 2016 and you'll explore the pristine San Blas Archipelago on the Caribbean coast, whose white powder beaches come with translucent lagoons and waving palms.
 Around 60 of its nearly 400 islands are home to the fiercely independent Kuna Tribe, who still fish from wood canoes, trade coconuts and sport colourful local dress.
 Their simple rental rooms are a rustic alternative to a private luxury catamaran cruise.

 To the Northwest, near Costa Rica's border, the Bocas del Toro islands' coral reefs are a stage for excellent snorkelling, diving and fishing.
 Within their two national parks - La Amistad and Bastimentos - you'll find prolific birdlife and fresh water turtles, while the century-old wood houses of Isla Colon have a laid-back Caribbean vibe.